 Electronic Pavilion by Le Corbusier and Iannis Xenakis

-In 1955 engineer and musician Edgar Varèse composed Poème électronique, most probably the first electronic piece in the history of music.
+In 1955 engineer and musician Edgar Varèse composed Poème électronique, probably the first electronic piece in the history of music.
 The abstract dynamism of the composition inspired Le Corbusier’s collaborator Iannis Xenakis to create the hyperbolic structure of the PHILIPS Pavilion at Expo 58 in Brussels.
-Inside, Le Corbusier created an immersive installation with futuristic projections tuning with Poème électronique innovative soundscapes.
+Inside, Le Corbusier created an immersive installation with futuristic projections tuned with Poème électronique innovative soundscapes.
 Watch video.

 Brian Eno • Music for Airports… and World Expos